sannykim/transformer/README.md

 ## Code Walkthroughs
 One of the best ways to understand a concept is implementing it in code.
-Harvard NLP published an annotated version of the original paper with commented-out code, which is discussed in one of the recorded AISC sessions linked below.
+Harvard NLP published an annotated version of the original paper with commented-out code in PyTorch, which is discussed in one of the recorded AISC sessions linked below.
 If you prefer TensorFlow, there is also a TensorFlow 2.0 Tutorial with a Colab notebook that you can run for free.
 - [Harvard NLP's The Annotated Transformer](https://www.youtube.com/watch?v=KMY2Knr4iAs)
 - [AISC Video Recording of Code Review in PyTorch](https://www.youtube.com/watch?v=KMY2Knr4iAs)
 - [Transformers in TensorFlow 2.0](https://www.tensorflow.org/beta/tutorials/text/transformer)